Villavu/Simba/Doc/sphinx/whatis.rst

     *   Read and write files.
     *   Connect to the internet to read websites and post data to them.
     *   Run pascal programs for you.
-If you're a bit creative you can have a lot of fun stuff with Simba, you can even make a game in it.
+If you're a bit creative you can have a lot of fun stuff with Simba, you could even make a game in it!

-and much, much more.
+and more.
 Start now by :ref:`installingsimba`.

 If you want to know more about Simba, see :ref:`whysimba`